-Attention Homeowners: Notice of Tentative Assessed Value for 2021/2022 Now Available
+Attention Homeowners: Notice of Tentative Assessed Value for 2022/2023 is Now Available

 Trending Sales Study Percentages